abhaykumarPS/arm-learning-paths/content/learning-paths/server-and-cloud/kafka/deploy_ cluster_ automatically.md

 ```

-Provide the IP of zookeeper changes are required to the file.
+Replace zookeeper1_ip, zookeeper2_ip, zookeeper3_ip with the IP of zookeeper1, zookeeper2 and zookeeper3 respectively generated in inventory file present at location `/tmp/inventory`.

 ### Ansible Commands